Why we built RepoWise

 Every new AI tool means a blank slate.
 You spend an afternoon writing a .cursorrules file.
 It works for a week.
 Then three PRs merge and the file describes a codebase that no longer exists.
 You update it.
 Two weeks later, the same thing happens.

 Now try using Claude Code alongside Cursor.
-You need a CLAUDE.md file too.
-And if someone on the team uses Copilot, that is a third file.
+You need a CLAUDE.md too.
+If someone on the team uses Copilot, that is a third file.
 Three context files, three formats, all going stale at different rates.
 Nobody maintains them because the effort outweighs the payoff.

 What we tried first